Beariish/bolt/README.md

 See below for the status of Bolt on each relevant compiler.

 ## Compiler Status
+Please note that Bolt is **not** yet stable, expect to encounter compiler bugs and crashes.
+If you do, opening an issue with replicable Bolt code would be much appreciated 😊

 [![Build Status](https://github.com/Beariish/bolt/actions/workflows/cmake-multi-platform.yml/badge.svg)](https://github.com/Beariish/bolt/actions/workflows/cmake-multi-platform.yml)
 | Compiler | Status | Reason |
 | -------- | ------ | ------ |